CloudI/containers/docker/ubuntu/README.markdown

 [http://localhost:6464/cloudi/](http://localhost:6464/cloudi/).

-If you need to use the Erlang shell while CloudI is running, remember to detach with a CTRL+P+CRTL+Q key sequence:
+If you need to use the Erlang shell while CloudI is running, remember to detach with a CTRL+P,CRTL+Q key sequence:

     docker container attach cloudi_ubuntu